Little Marton Windmill is the only remaining mill in Blackpool. It’s also the landmark near the M55 motorway and the big Tesco in Blackpool.

 This is a flat and windy landscape which would once have been littered with windmills.

-It was later worked by another miller called Cornelius Bagot before it stopped working.
+Another miller called Cornelius Bagot later worked the mill, before it finally stopped working.

 In 1937 after Bagot had restored it, he gave it to the Allen Clarke Memorial Fund.
 Allen Clarke was a local teacher, writer and windmill enthusiast.

-On Sunday 1 March 2015 a blue plaque was unveiled to celebrate the civic importance of the Mill.
+- And on Sunday 1 March 2015 a blue plaque is unveiled.
+It celebrates the civic importance of the Mill.

 “Originally one of several windmills in the area, it is the last remaining within the boundary of Blackpool Borough.
 The design is typical for the Fylde Coast, other surviving examples being in Lytham St Annes to the south and Thornton to the North.
 The mill ceased operating in 1928 and was given to the town by Cornelius Bagot, as a memorial to his friend, local author Allen Clarke (1863-1935)”